-Refer to Table 2.1 for data on lugs and maximum wire sizes.
+Connect motor conductors to the lugs provided.
+Refer to Section 4 controller photos for lug location.
+Refer to Figure 2.5 for data on lugs and maximum wire size.

 Do not connect the output terminals of the controller (T1, T2, or T3) to the L1, L2, or L3 controller terminals or to any other source of voltage.
 To do so will cause controller damage.
-Should it become necessary to bypass a controller not equipped with an iso-bypass or iso-transfer option, the customer connections to the controller T1, T2, and T3 terminals must be disconnected to prevent back feeding the controller.
+Should it become necessary to bypass a controller not equipped with an iso-bypass option, the customer connections to the controller T1, T2, and T3 terminals must be disconnected to prevent back feeding the controller.